dian-lun-lin/physical-design-algorithms/fm/README.md

 ##  Single pass
 Table 1 shows runtime of my F-M implementation on each benchmark for one pass.
 My F-M implementation can finish all benchamrks **within 10 seconds**.
 In input_0.dat, the algorithm requries 9 seconds to finish.
-That is because input_0.dat contains the largest number of cells, which induces noticable overhead of updating buckets.
+That is because input_0.dat contains the largest number of cells, which induces noticable overhead of updating buckets at each iteration within a pass.

 Table 1:
  Input | cut_size | runtime |